dev-cloverlab/Kloveroid/README.md

 # Architecture

-We're using `clean architecture` for this basic project.
+We're using [Uncle Bob's Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) for this basic project.
 There are the components as the below

 - MVP
   - View